How are you doing?

 Corona Times: Children’s Journal

-Created with our Members of Children’s Parliament, the Corona Times Journal is helping adults to understand the impact that the coronavirus is having on children’s lives.
-Read more from our MCP journalists by following the image links below.
+Created with our Members of Children’s Parliament, the Corona Times Journal helped adults to understand the impact of the coronavirus pandemic on children’s lives.
+Read more from our MCP journalists by following the links below.

 Help and information for children